 Spring and summer allow for walking/hiking, bird watching, discovering wild flowers and berries, and all that nature provides in her wilderness.
 Fall brings its treasures of hickory nuts and black walnuts and a magnificent canvas of fall colors.
-The lower slopes are great sledding, and the Hill trails in winter are ideal for snow shoeing, X-country skiing, and with the newly cleared ski slope, downhill skiing is once again possible.
+The Hill trails in winter are ideal for snow shoeing, X-country skiing.

 Through encouragement by NHC hundreds have recently hiked the trails and enjoyed nature in its purest form, and have marveled at the magnificent views of the city and beyond from this Hill, the highest point in the City of Providence.